chesio/bc-security/README.md

 ### IP Blacklist

 BC Security maintains a list of IP addresses with limited access to the website.
 Currently, this list is only populated by [Login Security](#login-security) module.

+## Credits

+1. Login Security feature has been inspired by [Limit Login Attempts](https://wordpress.org/plugins/limit-login-attempts/) plugin by Johan Eenfeldt.